waqarahmed1/NVIDIA/README.md

 # NVIDIA

-Introduction to NVIDIA hardware accelarration for ML use cases.
+Introduction to NVIDIA hardware accelaration for ML use cases.
 Covering:

 - NVIDIA GPU
 - NVIDIA DPU